Unfair dismissal: Poland

+The amount of compensation depends on since then, the employee has been unemployed for a long time.
+The employee is entitled to compensation in the amount of remuneration for the period from 2 weeks to 3 months, not lower than he would receive if he worked during the notice period.
+If the employee has returned to work, the employer will have to pay him compensation for the period of unemployment.
+As in the above case, it amounts to the sum of remuneration for the period from 2 weeks to 3 months, not lower than he would have earned while working on notice.
+The amount of compensation of the protected persons is especially due for the entire period of unemployment – these are pregnant women, trade union members, persons in the protected period due to age.

 United Kingdom

 After the release of the Donovan Report in 1968, the British Parliament passed the Industrial Relations Act 1971 which introduced the concept of unfair dismissal into UK law and its enforcement by the National Industrial Relations Court.
 The Trade Union and Labour Relations Act 1974 abolished the court and replaced it with a network of industrial tribunals (later renamed employment tribunals).
 The scheme is currently governed by Part X of the Employment Rights Act 1996.

 Employees have the right not to be unfairly dismissed (with the exception of a number of exclusions).
 Following discussions with an employer, an employee can agree not to pursue a claim for unfair dismissal if they reach a settlement agreement (historically a compromise agreement).
 For a settlement agreement to be binding the employee must have taken advice as to the effect of the agreement from a relevant independent adviser, that is a qualified lawyer; a Trade Union certified and authorised officer, official, employee or member; or a certified advice centre worker.

 In 2011, Aikens LJ summarized the jurisprudence on what constitutes an unfair dismissal: